We cut metal plates up to 5000 x 25000 mm.

 Advantages of Plasma Cutting

-Lower cost – One of the big benefits is plasma cutting’s lower cost compared to other cutting methods.
+Lower cost – One of the big benefits is the lower cost of a plasma cutting service compared to other cutting methods.
 The lower price for the service derives from different aspects – operational costs and speed.

 High speed – Plasma cutting service’s one of the main benefits is its quickness.
 This is especially evident with metal plates, while laser cutting is competitive when it comes to sheet cutting.
 The increased speed enables to produce larger quantities in a given time-frame, lessening the cost per part.

 Low operational requirements – Another important factor to keep the service prices down.
 Plasma cutters use compressed air and electricity to operate.
 This means that there is no expensive equipment needed to accompany a plasma cutter.

 Low heat input – Plasma cutters focus the outgoing plasma jet using a nozzle.
 This concentrates the energy into a small dot, meaning that the energy requirements are not that great to perform a cut.

 Small heat-affected zone – The material properties and microstructure change in the HAZ.
 It can also cause material warping.
 Therefore, keeping the zone small is one of plasma cutting’s advantages.

 Good quality – Plasma cutting provides good clean cuts, especially with small to medium size thicknesses (up to 30 mm), although its cutting kerf is larger compared to other methods.

 Short preparation time – The prep time is kept to a minimum because there is no need for preheating the metal before cutting.